vikaschuchra/MqttLoadSimulator/README.md

 Second, you can define load parameters (Requests/Second and Total Requests to send) Finally, you can customize the payload.
 It will randomly pick properties to be sent in the payload.

+How to use the simulator:
+Step 1) Clone this repository.
+Step 2) Do "npm install".
+Step 3) Make changes in config.js file.
+Step 4) Issue "npm start".
+You are done.

 Happy testing.